-Get Legal Help with a Toxic Mold Case
+Get Legal Help With a Toxic Mold Case

 Landlord Defenses to Liability

-Although there are no federal and few state laws that specifically mention mold it is generally illegal for landlords to rent a property that is unfit to live in, or "uninhabitable."
+There are no federal laws and few state laws that specifically mention mold.
+Some states, like California and Texas, require mold remediation and disclaimers.
+It is generally illegal for landlords to rent a property that is unfit to live in, or "uninhabitable."
 Mold that causes health problems for tenants arguably makes a living space uninhabitable.

-Tenant Causes of Action
+Tenant Causes of Action (Claims)

 Find an Attorney